Total Knee Replacement Surgery

 Replacing Your Problem Knee

-A painful, stiff knee can keep you from doing the simple things in life, even walking without pain.
+A painful, stiff knee can keep you from doing the simple things in life, like walking without pain.
 Your physician may be able to replace your problem knee thanks to improved surgical techniques and materials.
 After a total knee replacement, you will have some restrictions when using your new knee, but you can look forward to returning to many activities of daily living.

 Chronic knee pain is commonly caused by arthritis.
 There are three common forms of arthritis: osteoarthritis, rheumatoid arthritis, and traumatic arthritis.

-Osteoarthritis usually occurs in patients over 50 years old, and very often they will have a family history of arthritis.
+Osteoarthritis usually occurs in patients over 50 years old, and very often patients will have a family history of arthritis.
 The cartilage in the knee that acts as a cushion for the bones thins out and wears away.
 This, in turn, allows for the bones to rub together causing pain and stiffness.

 Traumatic arthritis can follow a serious knee injury.
 Fracture or ligamentous injuries may damage the articular cartilage over time, causing knee pain.